plagg, a RSS aggregator

 - Run

-plaggopmlfile newsdir as often as you like from a cron job, where newsdir is somewhere within your blosxom data directory - Enjoy your personalized news feed!
+newsdir opmlfile as often as you like from a cron job, where newsdir is somewhere within your blosxom data directory - Enjoy your personalized news feed!

 2. Usage